Fahimchowdhury23/recipe-book-client/README.md

 - 🌍 Discover recipes shared by others
 - 💖 Like favorite recipes
 - 🌟 View top recipes based on likes
-- 📝 Save recipes to a wishlist for later

 ---